HPLC Testing Service

 3. Label each bag using whatever labeling scheme you desire, and fill out our Chain of Custody Form accordingly.

-4. Mail to our address, or drop your samples off at our office during normal business hours.
+4. Mail to our address, or drop your samples off at our facility during normal business hours.

 Notes: Fresh samples should not be dried.
 We will handle this aspect of sample preparation to ensure quality results.
 However, flower harvested and properly dried is satisfactory for submission.
 Also, if you’d like to collect samples over the course of a few days and send them in all at once, we recommend keeping samples in the fridge until shipment.